yousafkhamza/terraform_vpc/README.md

-# Create a VPC Through Terraform (Fully Automated)
+# Create a VPC Through Terraform (Fully Automated Script)
 [![Builds](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 ## Description.

-It's simply created a VPC through terraform.
-This terrafrom (iaac) code is used to created 3 private and 3 public subnets and its included a internet gatway for public subnets and a nat gatway for private subnets so these gateways are configured on public and private route tables also this subnets are attached with cursponding route tables.
-Also, please note that the code is suitable for AWS Cloud.
+Terraform is a tool for building infrastructure with various technologies including Amazon AWS, Microsoft Azure, Google Cloud, and vSphere.

+Here is a simple document on how to use Terraform to build an AWS VPC along with private/public Subnet and Network Gateway's for the VPC.
+We will be making 1 VPC with 6 Subnets: 3 Private and 3 Public, 1 NAT Gateways, 1 Internet Gateway, and 2 Route Tables.

 ### Features
 - Fully Automated (included terraform installation)
-- Easy to customise and use.
-- Automated subnet cidr calculation and assigning.
-- Complete VPC setup with gatway's
+- Easy to customise and use as the Terraform modules are created using variables,allowing the module to be customized without altering the module's own source code, and allowing modules to be shared between different configurations.
+- Each subnet CIDR block created  automatically using cidrsubnet Function
+- AWS informations are defined using tfvars file and can easily changed
-- Project name is appended to the resources that are creating.
+- Project name is appended to the resources that are creating which will make easier to identify the resources.

 ### Prerequisites for this project
-- Need IAM user access with attached policies for the creation of VPC.
+- Need a IAM user access with attached policies for the creation of VPC.
 - Knowledge to the working principles of each AWS services especially VPC, EC2 and IP Subnetting.
 ### How to use
 ```sh